 I at times is blind.
 I can't see to read, sometimes I am unable to dress myself a large part of the time.
 I live with my daughter.
 She takes care of me.

 In 1917, at age 80, Elizabeth suffered a severe attack of gall stones, and she died of exhaustion and shock on Feb.
 4 of that year.
-She was buried near daughter Emma in the Deland Cemetery.
+Her remains were laid to rest near their ill-fated daughter Emma in the Deland Cemetery.
 The Clinton Daily Public called her "one of the oldest residents of the county."
 Added another newspaper, "She was a constant sufferer for the last year, always thinking of others, not of herself.
 She will be missed here, but we are sure mother has gone to that Home where there is no pain, or parting, or sorrow, or cares."

 Today, there are two markers at the Dillows' grave -- one naming both Elizabeth and William, and the other a standard-issue Civil War veterans marker for William.
 These monuments were photographed in October 2007 during a research visit by Eugene Podraza and the founder of this website.
 In about 2002, a great-grandson, great-grandson in-law and a great-great granddaughter formed a new base for Elizabeth and William's stone, and re-set it in the ground.

-William's great grandson Robert Dillow (son of Mearle Addison Dillow) published a book entitled Descendants of Thomas and Elizabeth Dillow 1786-1996.
+William's great grandson Mearle "Robert" Dillow (son of Mearle Addison Dillow) published a book entitled Descendants of Thomas and Elizabeth Dillow 1786-1996.
 An original copy is preserved in the Minerd.com Archives.

 Copyright © 2000-2001, 2004-2005, 2007-2008, 2019, 2021 Mark A. Miner